Hey, STRONG friends, popping in with a Beauty of Strength fam bam question that came through on my weekly Weight Room Wednesday Q&A.

 During the diet break, you’re gonna want to raise your calories to maintenance levels.
 Take your current body weight and multiply by 15.
 Don’t go back to your original maintenance calories when you started your deficit.
 If you like to do that, you should start a Reverse Diet.

-Another option if you aren’t tracking your macros, you can increase your portions sizes.
+Another option if you aren’t tracking your macros, you can increase your portion sizes.

 Any questions, don’t hesitate to reach out here or email me at email@example.com